Are You Using Escrow Compliantly?

 Escrow is one of the most popular payment features to appear in the platform economy.
 It is becoming increasingly well-utilised as awareness of the instrument grows.

-Escrow accounts are a great tool to safeguard transactions; payments technology (PayTech) providers who can’t facilitate it could quickly fall behind their competition as modern consumer expectations rise.
+Escrow accounts are a great tool to safeguard transactions and payments technology (PayTech) providers who can’t facilitate it could quickly fall behind their competition as modern consumer expectations rise.
 But what exactly is escrow and how can it be used compliantly?

 In this blog, we’ll tell you just that.